 5. Entries must be submitted online via the official SCL Awards website with all requisite materials and fees.

-- Film and Television score entries must be delivered as one file, and may include multiple selections/edits totaling a minimum of 8 minutes and a maximum of 15 minutes with music synchronized to its visual media.
+- Film and Television score entries must be delivered as one file, and may include multiple selections/edits from a single episode, totaling a minimum of 8 minutes and a maximum of 15 minutes with music synchronized to its visual media.